Industry — Pool Builders

 You own everything

-Your Google Ads account, your Meta Business Manager, your Houzz Pro profile, your Google Business Profile, your tracking numbers, your pixel, your website code, your reviews, your domain.
+Your Google Ads account, your Meta Business Manager, your Houzz Pro profile, your Google Business Profile, your LSA account, your tracking numbers, your pixel, your website code, your reviews, your domain.
 All in your name.
 If we ever part ways, you take everything — including 5 months of design portfolio engagement data.

 Why this approach